buechseli/Project-1-DS-Viz-Bootcamp/README.md

 ### Explore Socio-Demographic Indicators for target Audience (maybe)
 •	Movie-goers gender distribution
 •	Movie-goers age distribution
-### Analysis Questions:
+### Correlation Analysis Questions:
-•	Is there a correlation between any of the above variables and the box-office income for top 10 rating?
+•	Is there a significant correlation between any of the above variables and the box-office income for top 10 rating for the top 10 movies?
+### Predictive Model Analysis Questions:
+•	Do any of the significantly correlated variables predict box-office income for top 10 movies?